These low-carb chocolate-covered strawberry cheesecake bars are the on-the-go keto-friendly dessert of your dreams! Try them and see for yourself!!

 - Cut cheesecake into desired bar size (I cut mine to yield a total of 10 bars).

-- Using double boiler method on stovetop, melt chocolate ingredients over medium low heat.
+- Using double boiler method on a stovetop, melt chocolate ingredients over medium-low heat.
 Stirring occasionally until ingredients are fully combined.

-- Using two forks, place individual cheesecake bars into bowl of melted chocolate, flipping as necessary so as to evenly coat each side of bar.
+- Using two forks, place individual cheesecake bars into a bowl of melted chocolate, flipping as necessary so as to evenly coat each side of the bar.

-- Transfer chocolate-coated cheesecake bars to prepared baking rack.
+- Transfer chocolate-coated cheesecake bars to a prepared baking rack.

 - Refrigerate bars until chocolate hardens, about 1 hour.

-- After chocolate has hardened, using a fork or butter knife, gently press upwards from underneath each individual bar as they may have become slightly stuck to baking rack.
+- After the chocolate has hardened, using a fork or butter knife, gently press upwards from underneath each individual bar as they may have become slightly stuck to a baking rack.

 Store bars in the refrigerator or freezer.
 If frozen, allow to thaw slightly before eating.

-Keywords: low-carb dessert, keto dessert, keto cheesecake, low-carb cheesecake
+Keywords: Low-Carb Chocolate-Covered Strawberry Cheesecake, keto dessert, keto cheesecake